Cautious optimism at Gaza talks as Hamas hands over lists of names for swap deal

 World

-Negotiations, to be attended by senior foreign political and intelligence officials, are focused on the mechanisms to halt the conflict, withdrawal of Israeli forces from Gaza and the swap deal
+Hamas submits hostage and prisoner lists as Sharm el-Sheikh talks progress on ending Gaza war under Donald Trump’s peace plan.

-SHARM EL-SHEIKH (Reuters) – Hamas said on Wednesday it had exchanged a list of the names of Israeli hostages and Palestinian prisoners to be released under a swap deal and that it was optimistic about talks in Egypt on US President Donald Trump's plan to end the war in Gaza.
+SHARM EL-SHEIKH (Reuters) – Hamas handed over lists on Wednesday of hostages and Palestinian prisoners to be exchanged in a swap, and said it was optimistic about negotiations to end the war in Gaza, while US President Donald Trump's son-in-law and envoy were due to join the talks.

-Negotiations, to be attended by senior foreign political and intelligence officials, are focused on the mechanisms to halt the conflict, withdrawal of Israeli forces from Gaza and the swap deal, the Palestinian group added.
+Indirect negotiations are focused on the mechanisms to halt the conflict, the withdrawal of Israeli forces from Gaza and the swap deal, the Palestinian fighter group added, in a seemingly upbeat assessment of the talks over a plan put forward by Trump, the closest diplomats have come to silencing the guns.

 TRUMP OPTIMISTIC, WITKOFF AND KUSHNER DUE TO JOIN TALKS

-Trump expressed optimism about progress toward a deal on Tuesday, the second anniversary of Hamas' attack on Israel that triggered Israel's assault on Gaza.
+Trump expressed optimism about progress toward a deal on Tuesday, the second anniversary of the Hamas attack on Israel that triggered the Israeli military assault on Gaza.

-A US team including special envoy Steve Witkoff and Jared Kushner, Trump's son-in-law who served as Middle East envoy during Trump's first term, will take part in the talks over a plan that has come closest to silencing the guns.
+He is sending a team that includes his special envoy Steve Witkoff and Jared Kushner, Trump's son-in-law who served as Middle East envoy during the president's first term.

-But officials on all sides urged caution over the prospects for a rapid agreement.
+But officials on all sides have so far urged caution over the prospects for a rapid agreement.

-Israeli Strategic Affairs Minister Ron Dermer - Prime Minister Benjamin Netanyahu's close confidant - was due to join the talks on Wednesday afternoon, according to an Israeli official.
-Qatari Prime Minister Sheikh Mohammed bin Abdulrahman al-Thani, a longstanding mediator, will also take part, according to sources familiar with the matter.
+Other senior figures were also expected to join the talks on Wednesday, including Israeli Strategic Affairs Minister Ron Dermer - Prime Minister Benjamin Netanyahu's close confidant - and Qatari Prime Minister Sheikh Mohammed bin Abdulrahman al-Thani, a longstanding mediator.

 ERDOGAN SAYS TRUMP ASKED TURKEY TO HELP PERSUADE HAMAS